chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/introduction.md

 <br/>

 Applications now have a larger surface area than ever before, and users expect frequent releases with new features.
-This has made automated testing essential for creating and maintaining high-quality software.
+It made automated testing essential for creating and maintaining high-quality software.

 Interfaces are subjective by nature. _"Does this look right?"_ — the answer often depends on the browser/device.
 You can't infer correctness from an exact sequence of HTML tags and CSS classes.
 Developers and designers have to verify the rendered UI — a time-consuming and manual process.
 Different approaches have attempted to automate this process but failed to capture the nuance without real success.